JayU-ML/crm-app-php/README.md

 # crm-app-php
-This is my first php project
+this is my first php project

-To get access to db, you need funcs.php file contining db name, id, and password
+to get access to db, you need funcs.php file contining db name, id, and password

+and you need assets folder